bluesky/hklpy/docs/source/overview.rst

 The geometry describes the physical arrangement of real positioners that make up the diffractometer.
-The choices are limited to those geometries provided in :mod:`hkl.geometries` (which are the geometries provided bythe *libhkl* support library).
+The choices are limited to those geometries provided in :mod:`hkl.geometries` (which are the geometries provided by the *libhkl* support library).
 A geometry will provide a list of the real positioners.
 It is possible to use alternate names.